Officials are determined to keep schools open, despite omicron

 Around the country, mayors, governors and the U.S. secretary of education have been speaking forcefully in favor of keeping schools open.

-Meanwhile, some teacher unions are pushing for delays and stronger safety measures.
-Some parents and students are worried, too.
+Meanwhile, some teachers unions are pushing for delays and stronger safety measures.
+Some parents and students are worried too.

 We opened class talking about how [the students] felt about being in the building.
 Many of them said they did not feel safe.